How can we create innovative services or products by using data from municipalities?

 Rights for the contestants

-Competition entries submitted to this site and all decisions related to them are public documents.
+The ideas, prototypes, services or other material produced during the competition are owned by the participants themselves.
+Competition entries submitted to this site and all decisions related to them are however public documents.
 This means that we must submit them to anyone who request any related information, as long as the information is not classified as confidential.
 If your entry contains business secrets that should be covered by confidentiality, you must contact the organizers before submitting the entry.

 What can the team win?